abishekmuthian/bonehealthtracker/README.md

    - BDRS-2.png is another medical transcription type with normal bone density.

 ### Miscellaneous Testing Notes
-Occasionally, AWS Comprehend Medical returns wrong order for BMD scores and thereby mismatching the BMD score for the organs.
+Occasionally, Amazon Comprehend Medical returns wrong order for BMD scores and thereby mismatching the BMD score for the organs.
 Deleting the report and Uploading it again fixes the issue.

 ### Copyright and Licenses
 © 2022 Abishek Muthian https://bonehealthtracker.com.